German decision on Tesla subsidies expected by end of year - NewsBreak

 German decision on Tesla subsidies expected by end of year

-BERLIN, Sept 5 (Reuters) - Germany will probably decide by the end of the year how much state aid U.S. electric vehicle maker Tesla (TSLA.O) will receive for its planned battery cell factory near Berlin, an economy ministry spokesperson said on Sunday.
+BERLIN (Reuters) - Germany will probably decide by the end of the year how much state aid U.S. electric vehicle maker Tesla will receive for its planned battery cell factory near Berlin, an economy ministry spokesperson said on Sunday.

 The EU’s approval of the 2.9 billion euro ($3.45 billion) European Battery Innovation project, which includes more than 40 companies, follows the launch in 2017 of the European Battery Alliance to support the industry during the shift away from fossil fuels.